-The towpath is mostly solid, compacted earth, though there’s a short gravel path diversion before the M4 crossing.
+Woolhampton (13mi) The towpath is mostly solid, compacted earth, though there’s a short gravel path diversion before the M4 crossing.
 The Rowbarge at Woolhampton, 13 miles into the ride, is a good place to sit and watch the boats go by.
-(It’s now an outpost of the highly regarded Cheshire-based Brunning & Price pub company, so not a bad place for lunch.)
+(It’s now an outpost of the highly regarded Cheshire-based Brunning & Price pub company, so not a bad spot for lunch.)

 Cycling through quiet Wiltshire villages is a delight in itself, and a welcome contrast to the isolation of the canal.
 The thatched pubs, stone cottages, rolling pastureland and wooded lanes make this a delight on sunny summer days and autumn evenings alike.

 Hungerford, too, is an attractive little town.
 Its direct train service to London inevitably makes it popular with commuters, but its centrepiece High Street retains a small-town character with butchers and greengrocers rubbing shoulders with antique shops.
-The striking railway viaduct dominates the view downhill, especially when a High Speed Train rumbles across.
+The striking railway viaduct dominates the view downhill, especially when an express train rumbles across.

 Back on the canal, the ride begins with the emblematic image of the Kennet & Avon Canal – the flight of locks at Caen Hill, Devizes.
 This is one of the steepest descents on the canal system, and the 16 broad locks are a tough workout for any boater.
 Going downhill on a bike is much easier, but do keep your speed down; several accidents have taken place here.